 In September 2019 we launched a crowdfunder, aimed at publishing a detailed, evidence-based response to the Scottish Government’s draft Gender Recognition Bill, as well as supplementary briefings and media articles.
-Our work in this area, together with our analysis to date, will be published on this page.
+Our work in this area, together with our analysis on gender self-identification laws and polices to date, will be published on this page.

-NEW: 20 questions on GRA reform and gender self-declaration (October 2019)
+October 2019: 20 questions on GRA reform and gender self-declaration

 This blog sets out twenty questions on how the Scottish Government anticipate that a reformed GRA based on self-declaration will work in law, the evidence base for reform, and the Scottish Government position on the Equality Act 2010.
 These are questions to which the answers are currently contested, answered implicitly but not explicitly in the earlier consultation, or otherwise unclear.